JeremyVun/PRD_Builder/readme.md

 ### Why create a PRD
 The PRD is a common starting point and high level artifact for application & feature development.
 It serves as a shareable, common product document that captures the what, why, and how.

-After the PRD is crystallised, a set of of lower level requirements and application specs can be distilled which inform the actual development of the application.
-This provides guidance and guardrails around the app to make sure it always aligns back to fulfilling the original vision.
-The PRD also helps us avoid problems before writing any code.
+After the PRD is crystallised, a set of lower level requirements and application specs are usually distilled from it.
+These lower level specs help bridge the gap between the business goal and the technical implementation details.
+It provides guidance and guardrails around the app to make sure it always aligns back to fulfilling the original vision.
+The PRD also helps us see and avoid problems in the product domain space before writing any code.